jeksn/jeksn-site/src/pages/reading-list/index.md

 - How to Focus: A Monastic Guide for an Age of Distraction / John Cassian
 - The Courage to Be Disliked / Ichiro Kishimi & Fumitake Koga
 - Fahrenheit-182 / Mark Hoppus & Dan Ozzi
+- The Crying of Lot 49 / Thomas Pynchon

 ## 2024